 A key difference between a conventional use-based code and FBC is that an FBC does not result in zoning approvals based on units per acre or floor area ratio (FAR).
-Conventional density controls have not produced diversity or variety in living and working arrangements in a contextual manner and instead have resulted in uniformity designs within zones. contrast, an FBC deals with building types that differ in design and intensities of development.
+Conventional density controls have not produced diversity or variety in living and working arrangements in a contextual manner and instead have resulted in uniformity of within zones. designs In contrast, an FBC deals with building types that differ in and intensities of design development.